Profsmith9000/node-lab/docs/Instructions/running-the-node.md

 wget https://book.world.dev.cardano.org/environments/preview/conway-genesis.json
 ```

-Now that we have the necessary files, let's try to run the node.
+Now that we have the necessary files, let's try to run the node, as follows:

 ```
 cardano-node run --topology ~/preview/config/topology.json \